Reltroner/reltroner-studio/content/places/the-safe-house-pact.md

 ---
-name: "The Safe House Pact"
+title: "The Safe House Pact"
 slug: "the-safe-house-pact"
 description: "A secret meeting near the border of Leastroper reveals the first spiritual operation to stop Gandia’s Nytherion infiltration in Skytrone."
 image: "/images/the-safe-house-pact.png"